Kiog-Aser/basicblog/posts/dopaminefreebrowser.md

 #### Step 3) Changing to a minimalistic theme.

 Now it’s time to change the browsers theme with the bonjourr extension.
-It’s pretty straight forward, if installed it correctly.
+It’s pretty straight forward, if you installed it correctly.
 Just open a new tab, hit the settings icon in the right bottom corner, and start changing it to how you like it.
 I used [this video](https://www.youtube.com/watch?v=8qp7siYTlF8) for my theme, and changed the unsplash image theme to this one: 21418908.
 This is how your settings menu should look:

 ![Opened settings menu](https://miro.medium.com/v2/resize:fit:700/1*2EQJ5mSqCBITCB4Bh0yvBg.png)